synthetik-technologies/blastfoam/INPUT.md

-## Get the code

-blastFoam is free and opensource. blastFoam is currently in pre-release beta, and is being made available primarily to industry, academia, research groups and government.
-If you'd like to request a copy of the code and solver before the official public release, while we're in beta, just get in touch: info@synthetik-technologies.com
+## Questions and Availability
+If you find any bugs, please let us know in the issues section of the repository.
+If you want to get in touch: info@synthetik-technologies.com

+blastFoam is also available on the Texas Advanced Computing Center https://www.tacc.utexas.edu (TACC)